-Consider consulting an occupational therapist or physiotherapist to collaborate with parents and the medical team in assessing and selecting the most appropriate transportation options.
+We recommend that parents consult with an occupational therapist or physiotherapist and the medical team in assessing and selecting the most appropriate transportation options.

 In the event that the child/youth cannot be safely transported with a commercially available car seat or custom restraint, considerations for selecting a special needs car seat may include: